 For a more realistic look, use a small artist's brush to paint the grout lines in a contrasting color after the final field coat has dried thoroughly.
 This will require a lot of patience, but the results will be amazing.
 You can use a straightedge to guide your brush while painting the grout lines.

-Good preparation is extremely important in order to good results when painting ceramic tile.
+Good preparation is extremely important in order to get good results when painting ceramic tile.
 Begin your project by using drop cloths to cover areas near the surfaces you will be painting.
 Use painter’s tape to mask off the area and protect the surrounding walls.

 - Repair any cracks or imperfections in the grout or tile.
 This may involve patching areas of broken or cracked grout, or even removing and replacing all the grout.
 Broken tiles should be replaced.
 Allow the repairs to dry for at least 48 hours before proceeding.